 Upholstery options and what they tend to mean

-- Leather: usually ages well when maintained, and it can feel cool and supportive.
+- Leather: Usually ages well when maintained, and it can feel cool and supportive.
 It also tends to show scratches more than fabric, so pets may influence your choice.

-- Performance fabrics: often designed to resist stains and clean more easily.
+- Performance fabrics: Often designed to resist stains and clean more easily.
 They’re a popular fit for families because daily messes are not rare events.

-- Velvet: gives a rich look and a soft feel, but the surface can require more careful cleaning and may show wear patterns more than sturdier weaves.
+- Velvet: Gives a rich look and a soft feel, but the surface can require more careful cleaning and may show wear patterns more than sturdier weaves.

 Cushion fill affects comfort and shape retention

-- Firm or supportive cushions: tend to hold their shape longer, which can matter in high-use rooms.
+- Firm or supportive cushions: Tend to hold their shape longer, which can matter in high-use rooms.

-- Softer cushions: feel inviting right away, but they may need more fluffing and can break down faster depending on the construction.
+- Softer cushions: Feel inviting right away, but they may need more fluffing and can break down faster depending on the construction.

 Sort the best sofa brands into the right buyer profiles